rguiscard/cosmopolitan/README.mruby.md

 ### cosmopolitan toolchain

 Go into cosmopolitan directory.
 Run `make -j8 o//tool/net/redbean` to be sure that *cosmopolitan* runs on your system.
 It also downloads necessary files to kick start.
+You may need to run `ape/apeinstall.sh` first for WSL.
+It may also download cosmocc.zip which will be installed under `.cosmocc` in cosmopolitan directory.

 ### mruby